ros/catkin/doc/user_guide/getting_started.rst

 cleanly remove all packages by deleting the `build` folder.

-By default, the only safe way to uninstall individual packages is to delete the `develspace` folder, delete the sources of the packages, and run make again.
+By default, the only safe way to uninstall individual packages is to delete the `devel` folder, delete the sources of the packages, and run make again.
 You can also remove the `build` folder and go through the steps above again.